DominikBatic/EndoViT/README.md

 [8]: http://ftp.itec.aau.at/datasets/GLENDA/v1_0/index.html
 [9]: http://ftp.itec.aau.at/datasets/SurgicalActions160/index.html

 Using Endo700k we pre-train a Vision Transformer model following [Masked Autoencoder (MAE)](https://github.com/facebookresearch/mae) approach.
 An input image is divided into equally-sized patches and a large proportion of them (75%) is masked out.
 The transformer is then tasked with reconstructing the missing input.
-Although a simple concept, it represents a challenging self-supervised tasked which induces a comprehensive understanding of observed objects and scenes.
+Although a simple concept, it represents a challenging self-supervised task that induces a comprehensive understanding of observed objects and scenes.
 Afterwards, the pre-trained ViT model can be fine-tuned as a feature extraction backbone on various downstream tasks.
 We visualize the pre-training and fine-tuning procedure in the following image.

 <p align="center">
   <img src="assets/EndoViT.png" alt="EndoViT_model" width="85%">
 </p>

-Finally, we evaluated the EndoViT's performance on three downstream tasks:
+Finally, we evaluated EndoViT's performance on three downstream tasks:
-- Semantic Segmentation on CholecSeg8k dataset,
+- Semantic Segmentation on the CholecSeg8k dataset,
-- Action Triplet Detection on CholecT45 and
+- Action Triplet Detection on the CholecT45 dataset and
-- Surgical Phase Recognition on Cholec80.
+- Surgical Phase Recognition on the Cholec80 dataset.

 We primarily compare EndoViT's performance to its ImageNet pre-trained ViT counterpart.